ibm-cloud-docs/activity-tracker/manage_eu_acc.md

     * Users with **user** permissions to work with the Frankfurt {{site.data.keyword.at_short}} instance cannot see service keys.
 Therefore, these users cannot use the export API to download data.

-    * Service keys are only used to export data from a LogDNA instance by using the Export API.
+    * Service keys are only used to export data from a logging instance by using the Export API.

     [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_api).

-* Users can request the export of data through the LogDNA web UI.
+* Users can request the export of data through the logging UI.

     [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export).